-By the end of 2022, Canadian citizens wishing to travel to Europe will be eligible for the European Travel Information and Authorization System (ETIAS) visa waiver program.
-The aim of the ETIAS is to strengthen the borders of Europe’s Schengen Area by pre-checking the information of travelers from 60 eligible countries from all over the world.
+By the end of 2022, Canadian citizens wishing to travel to Europe will be eligible for the European Travel Information and Authorisation System (ETIAS) visa waiver program.
+The aim of the ETIAS is to strengthen the borders of Europe’s Schengen Area by pre-checking the information of travellers from 60 eligible countries from all over the world.

-Although the ETIAS is a visa waiver program, Canadian passport holders will still need to apply with the proper European authorities in advance to gain clearance for travel to and within the Schengen Area.
+ETIAS is not a visa, it is a visa waiver program.
+However, Canadian passport holders will still need to apply with the proper European authorities in advance to gain clearance for travel to and within the Schengen Area.
 Once granted, the ETIAS allows holders to visit as many countries within the Schengen Area as they like for up to 90 days within a 180-day period.
 That means that simply leaving the Schengen Area does not reset the number of days Canadians are allowed to stay in Europe.

 The ETIAS application process was designed with simplicity in mind and can be completed entirely online.